-- Directly invested companies formulate their own policies and appropriately establish internal management systems based on the Group's Basic Policies, in addition to formulating management plans in each company based on the Group's Medium-term Management Plan to conduct management as individual companies. - Directly invested companies also appropriately supervise the management of their subsidiaries under management supervision contracts.
+- The Directly Invested Companies formulate their own policies and appropriately establish internal management systems based on the Group's Basic Policies, in addition to formulating management plans in each company based on the Group's Medium-term Management Plan to conduct management as individual companies. - The Directly Invested Companies also appropriately supervise the management of their subsidiaries under business management agreements.